-Introducing the APCA Award for Excellence in Point-of-Care Ultrasound (POCUS) Education™
+Congratulations to our 2019 Award for Excellence in Point-of-Care Ultrasound (POCUS) Education winners!

-|When you join us as a volunteer you are:
+When you join us as a volunteer you are:

-· Leading the future of Ultrasound and helping grow the use of POCUS
+· Leading the future of ultrasound and helping grow the use of POCUS

 · Growing your professional network while increasing recognition and visibility